 - How about a taste of hazelnut?
 Nutella Frosting!

 - My Easy Brown Sugar Frosting would add a smooth warm brown sugar flavor to this dessert!

 Why Do They Call It A Whoopie Pie?

-Whoopie pies were considered a special treat because they were originally made from leftover batter from chocolate cakes and according to Amish legend when children would find these treats in their lunch bags, they would shout “Whoopie!”
+Whoopie pies were considered a special treat because they were originally made from leftover batter from chocolate cakes.
+According to Amish legend when children would find these treats in their lunch bags, they would shout “Whoopie!”

 Do Whoopie Pies Need To Be Refrigerated?

-This answer would probably vary based on who you asked, but personally, I would refrigerate them if you don’t plan on enjoying them the same day you assemble them.
+This answer would probably vary based on who you asked.
+I personally would refrigerate them if you don’t plan on enjoying them the same day you assemble them.